UtrechtUniversity/UU_BSc_Geosciences_Data2/04_distributionsData/distributionsData.md

 with Shapiro Wilks, what are your conclusions?
 They do not have to align for the different tests.*

-If we assume temperature to be normally distributed we can also derive the two mean statistical properties, namely the mean and standard deviation.
+We can also derive two mean statistical properties for the temperature dataset, namely the mean and standard deviation.

 # Exploring the temperature data